-The cost of purchasing and installing solar batteries has decreased rapidly in the past few years and is projected to halve in price within the next decade, there is a new spotlight on solar systems that are 'battery ready', ensuring new customers an improved solar experience.
-However, those who already own a solar system need to be sure that their system is compatible for a storage upgrade.
-Before you consider purchasing or upgrading to solar battery storage there are several terms that should be understood.
+The cost of purchasing and installing solar batteries has decreased rapidly in the past few years and is projected to halve in price within the next decade.
+There is a new spotlight on solar systems that are 'battery ready', ensuring new customers an improved solar experience.
+However, those who already own a solar power system need to be sure that their system is compatible with a storage upgrade.
+Before you consider purchasing or upgrading to solar battery storage, several terms should be understood.

 'Plug and Play' Battery Systems

 Many of the newer solar energy storage systems are marketed as being 'Plug and Play'.
-Although this sounds convenient keep in mind that the appropriate equipment such as a compatible solar inverter will be necessary in order to take advantage of this new technology.
+Although this sounds convenient, keep in mind that the appropriate equipment such as a compatible solar inverter will be necessary to take advantage of this new technology.

 Solar Inverters and Battery Storage